anime-sh/Frenet_Planner_AGV/docs/source/start/installation.rst

 Dependencies
 ================

-Based on whether you have Ubuntu 16 or 18, the packages you require changes.
-The first options are for Ubuntu 16.04 while the 2nd ones are for Ubuntu 18.04
+The following dependencies are required for Ubuntu 18.04 .

 * ROS Melodic
 * Gazebo 9